How Styx Was Brought to a Screeching Halt by ‘Caught in the Act’

 Styx were on top of the world during the early ’80s, with a string of multi-platinum albums and a growing collection of hit singles to their credit – but it was all about to come to a screeching halt.

 As is often the case with creative partnerships, the band’s biggest problem was also its greatest strength: namely, the tension between frontman Dennis DeYoung and guitarists Tommy Shaw and James Young.
-Where Shaw and Young preferred to keep the Styx sound grounded in the group’s rock roots, they couldn’t argue with the success sparked by DeYoung’s gift for pop melodies and epic song structure – for awhile, anyway.
+Where Shaw and Young preferred to keep the Styx sound grounded in the group’s rock roots, they couldn’t argue with the success sparked by DeYoung’s pop melodies and epic song structure – for a while anyway.

 “In 1983 Tommy decided that he didn’t like – well, he didn’t like a lot of things,” DeYoung told Melodic Rock.
 “But the number one thing he didn’t like was he was convinced he could be a solo artist on his own.
 Someone was whispering in his ear.
 He quit the band in the middle of the ’83 tour.”

 Shaw made no secret of his displeasure, groaning during a 1985 interview with Rock Magazine, “Everything was supposed to be okay, and it wasn’t.
 Here I was, playing in front of thousands of people and making lots of money, yet it was the first time in 20 years that I didn’t enjoy playing.
 It was enough to make me doubt my sanity a couple of times.”

 Shaw’s departure was an undeniable loss, but one DeYoung said the band saw coming.
 “We knew he was going to quit.
 When the whole thing was over at the end of ’83 and the beginning of ’84, Tommy had quit and James Young, John and Chuck were still in the band.
 They wanted me to replace Tommy Shaw and to go forward immediately.
 I said I wouldn’t do it.
 I said ‘This band is these guys.'”